Broncos claim first win of 2014 with the victory over the Big Sky's Vikings.

 Boise State photo gallery for the UNLV match in Bronco Gym on Sept.
 22, 2012.

-Over the last three seasons Garus has led the program through a series of challenges including a move from the Western Athletic Conference into the Mountain West Conference in 2011.
-In 2010, the last season in the WAC, Garus coached Boise State to one of the best seasons in the past two decades as the team went 21-12, the most wins in a season since 1990 (21).
+Since Garus' arrival in Boise, he has led the program through a series of challenges including a move from the Western Athletic Conference into the Mountain West Conference in 2011.
+In 2010, the last season in the WAC, Garus coached Boise State to one of its best seasons in the past two decades as the team went 21-12, the most wins in a season since 1990 (21 years).
 His team also earned an 8-8 Western Athletic Conference record, the Broncos best-ever mark in 10 years of membership and best conference record since 1998.
 In addition, his team won 11 matches that ended in a 3-0 sweep, the most in a season since 1992.

 In 2011 he lead the Broncos into their first campaign as members of the Mountain West Conference going 16-15 overall and 6-8 in league action to tie for fifth-place.
 Along the way the Broncos nearly upset No. 22 Oklahoma on the road and recorded three sweeps in conference action over Wyoming, Air Force and UNLV.